 All students are expected to report to campus on the date officially listed in the Saint Martin's University Academic Catalog.
 New students will not be admitted unless they have received official notice of acceptance from the Office of Admissions.
 A full-time student is one carrying a minimum enrollment of 12 credit hours.

 ENROLLMENT AT OTHER COLLEGES

-Students enrolled full-time at Saint Martin's may not enroll at another college, university or institution of higher learning while attending Saint Martin's.
+Students enrolled full-time at Saint Martin's University must gain prior approval before enrolling at another college, university, or institution of higher learning while attending Saint Martin's University.